ahmad2shadab/proshop/README.md

 # ProShop: Online Store Application

 ProShop is a fully-featured e-commerce platform designed to provide a seamless shopping experience.
-It includes everything from user interaction with products to comprehensive administrative management tools.
+It includes everything from user interaction with products to comprehensive administrative management tools

 ## Live Preview